Welcome to the English Language Services Page

 •All EL students receive a minimum of 30 minutes of Designated ELD.
 In the elementary grades, the classroom teacher provides EL instruction during the school day in small groups.
 During this time, students learn about English grammar, sentence structure or may learn specific vocabulary words they will need to participate in larger settings.
 In middle and high school, EL students receive 1 period of designated ELD with the EL teacher.
 No EL students are removed from their class to for EL services.

 Beginning in the spring of 2018, all EL students will take the English Language Proficiency Assessments for California (ELPAC).
 The ELPAC will replace the CELDT.
 The ELPAC will assess students in four domains: reading, writing, speaking and listening.
 The ELPAC will be used to reclassify students and to monitor their proficiency in English.
-Information on the types of tasks your student will encounter on the ELPAC are provided below.
-You may download a PDF of this document by visiting this link: https://www.elpac.org/s/pdf/ELPAC_Domain-information-sheet.pdf
+There is an informational video available with important information for parents and teachers, http://www.elpac.org/training/videos/archived-training-elpac-overview-english/

 .
 For more information about the ELPAC, please visit the ELPAC website, https://www.elpac.org/.